sqlfluff/sqlfluff/docs/source/layout.rst

 available:

 *  **Spacing Elements**: :code:`spacing_before`, :code:`spacing_after` and
    :code:`spacing_within`.
-For each of these options there are a few possible
+For each of these options, there are a few possible
    settings:

    *  The default spacing for all elements is :code:`single` unless otherwise